-- The responsibility for each CAS Examination is assigned to a part committee that writes, grades, and maintains the standards for that examination.
+- The responsibility for each CAS examination is assigned to an Examination Part Committee that writes, grades, and maintains the standards for that examination.
 One or more examination consultants who are CAS members and are experts on the material covered by that examination assist each part committee.
 A proofreader who concentrates on uniformity and grammar also assists the part committees.
 In addition, academic consultants who are independent experts from the academic community assist some part committees.

 - Each examination is drafted by the responsible Examination Part Committee to test candidates’ knowledge of the items listed in the syllabus for the specific exam.
 The individual part committee, examination consultants, one of the Examination Committee general officers, the Examination Committee chairperson, and, in some cases, academic consultants review each examination to assure its quality.

 - Every effort is made to ensure that the questions fall within the scope of the individual exam syllabus.
 Complete coverage of all material is not practical for every examination every year.
 The goal is to produce examinations that contain representative, high-quality questions that test candidates’ knowledge of the material.
 Trick questions are deliberately avoided, and the wording of each question is considered carefully to eliminate possible ambiguities.
 Preliminary versions of each examination are thoroughly reviewed in relation to all of these factors before the final examination is approved.